inttter/discid/README.md

 <br>

-For more in-depth information about what can be displayed, check out [this section](https://iinter.me/blog/using-discid#what-else) of the blog post I made.
+For more in-depth information about what can be displayed, click [here](https://iinter.me/blog/using-discid#what-else).

 # Options